February 05 2019

 In some cases, if the program will be used by less than 5 users or one lab, then we reply with instructions on how to install the program locally to a project directory.
 The reason we don't install all the requested programs is that all the system-wide programs are saved here - "/N/soft/rhel/".
 This directory contains not just bioinformatics programs, but programs used by mathematicians, physicists, chemists

-- out of disk space in /N/soft/
+- running out of disk space in /N/soft/

-- slows down finding modules quickly.
+- slows down finding programs installed quickly.

 For folks in my position, installing software for others in a shared HPC environment is part of the job.
 I'm not a system administrator, nor do I have any special privileges on the system; my function is to act as a facilitator to other users on these systems, advocate for them, relay (aggressively) the needs of the users to the policy people, relay (gently) the needs of the system admins to the users, and generally help them get their research done.
 Researchers with a need for powerful computing hardware also need a software environment that fits their domain of study.
 In an HPC environment, there is often a way to deploy software that is separate than just installing it all on the whole system, since this could lead to conflicts between software packages, not to mention a lot of redundant space needed to house that software on every computer in the cluster.
 If your case is similar to mine, you'll have to support your HPC users by creating flexible software environments you can customize to their needs.